TinHorse/Prototype-Lazarus/README.md

 # Prototype-Made-In-Conflict
-Made in Conflict is an iteration of my final project centred around the business of war.
-It was created as the foundation of a competitive multiplayer game and focuses heavily on economic simulation.
+Lazarus is an iteration of my final project.
+It is a top-down strategy game set in a dark underground world.
+The player controls a mercenary who must choose a side in a long-lasting conflict for resources and uncover the secrets of the underworld.
 December 2019